Kinnerton Street: History

 Kinnerton Street was originally built as a service street for the Grosvenor Estate's Wilton Crescent and Wilton Street.
 It was named after Lower Kinnerton in Cheshire associated with the Grosvenor family, but swiftly became a slum.
 The small side streets on its west side end at the Ranelagh Sewer which was not enclosed until 1844.
 In the mid-nineteenth century its inhabitants were the animals, servants, shopkeepers, and tradesmen who served the wealthy streets adjacent to Kinnerton.
 It was only gentrified much later.

 Buildings

 In the mid-1830s Sir Benjamin Brodie provided the capital to purchase a building at the northern end of Kinnerton Street to be the new medical school for the nearby St George's Hospital.
 Henry Gray probably began his studies of anatomy at Kinnerton Street and carried out the dissecting for Gray's Anatomy there.
 From 1836, St George's, then based nearby at Hyde Park Corner rented buildings for its School of Anatomy and Medicine.
 In 1868, the School moved to the main hospital buildings and formally became part of the St. George's Hospital Medical School.

 The French restaurant Pétrus has been at number one since March 2010.

 The Wilton Arms at no. 10 is a Grade II listed public house, built in 1825–26.
 The lease is owned by Inda Pubs, and it reopened in September 2021.

+Maureen Doherty's shop Egg was at number 36, which was previously a dairy depot.